 High quality sweet corn has plump, tender, well-developed kernels, and fresh, tight, green husks.
 Sweetness is the most important quality factor in consumer satisfaction with sweet corn.
-All sweet corn varieties lose sweetness and aroma during storage, but the taste of traditional varieties becomes starchy while supersweet varieties eventually taste watery and bland.
-Storage life of traditional sweet corn is limited by loss of sweetness while, for supersweet corn, water loss and denting, followed by kernel toughening, are the most important negative factors limiting the storage life.
+All sweet corn varieties lose sweetness and aroma during storage, but the taste of traditional varieties becomes starchy while super-sweet varieties eventually taste watery and bland.
+Storage life of traditional sweet corn is limited by loss of sweetness while, for super-sweet corn, water loss and denting, followed by kernel toughening, are the most important negative factors limiting the storage life.

 Increased interest in controlled atmospheres (CA) for sweet corn has been spurred by interest in using marine transport to export sweet corn from the U.S. to Europe and the Far East, which can involve transit times on the order of 2 weeks or more, rather than for storage.
-An atmosphere of 2% O2 plus 10-15% CO2 reduces respiration and sugar-to-starch conversion, and the elevated CO2 also reduces decay and maintains the green color of the husk, extending the storage life of sweet corn by about 1 week.
+An atmosphere of $2\% O_2$ plus 10 to $15\% CO_2$ reduces respiration and sugar-to-starch conversion, and the elevated CO_2 also reduces decay and maintains the green color of the husk, extending the storage life of sweet corn by about 1 week.

-Sweet corn is most commonly handled in wire bound wooden crates and, less commonly, in waxed fiberboard cartons or returnable plastic containers, all containing $4\frac{1}{2}$ to 5 dozen ears.
+Sweet corn is commonly handled in wire bound wooden crates and waxed fiberboard cartons or returnable plastic containers, all containing $4\frac{1}{2}$ to 5 dozen ears.
 Sweet corn should not be handled in bulk unless copiously iced, and there should be ample air circulation, because the corn tends to heat throughout the pile due to its high respiration rate.
 Some sweet corn is prepackaged in PVC film-overwrapped trays with the ends of the ears trimmed and the husks partially removed to expose some kernels.
 The PVC film is highly permeable to O_2 and CO_2 and acts primarily as a moisture barrier.

-Maximum quality retention requires precooling sweet corn to near $32^{\circ}F$ (0°C) within an hour after harvest and holding ears at $32^{\circ}F$ (0°C) during storage and marketing.
+Maximum quality retention requires precooling sweet corn to near 32°F (0°C) within 1 hour after harvest and holding ears at 32°F (0°C) during storage and marketing.
 Sweet corn can be pre-cooled adequately by vacuum cooling, but it must be wetted first and top iced afterward to minimize water loss from the husks and kernels.

-Hydro-cooling by spraying, showering, or immersion in water at 32-37°F (0-3°C) is also effective, although it takes longer than vacuum cooling for the same temperature reduction if the sweet corn is packed before it is cooled.
-It is important to check cob temperatures during hydro-cooling to determine if temperatures are being lowered to at least 50°F (10°C).
-After hydro-cooling, top icing is desirable during transport or storage to hasten continued cooling, remove the heat of respiration, and keep the husks fresh.
+Hydrocooling sweet corn by spraying, showering, or immersion in water at 32 to 37°F (0 to 2.8°C) is also effective, although it takes longer than vacuum cooling for the same temperature reduction if the sweet corn is packed before it is cooled.
+Hydrocooling loose ears is much faster than hydrocooling crated corn, which is in turn much faster than cooling palletized crates of sweet corn.
+If hydrocooling is not continued to completion [32°F (0°C) core temperature], top icing is desirable during transport or storage to hasten continued cooling, remove the heat of respiration, and keep the husks fresh.

 Sweet corn can also be cooled with package ice and top ice in waxed fiberboard cartons.
-In a comparison of commercial cooling operations in Florida, package ice cooling, as commonly used for broccoli, was comparable to hydro-cooling and better than vacuum cooling in maintaining sweet corn quality during storage, probably due to residual ice in the cartons since the cooling rate was slower than for the other methods.
+In a comparison of commercial cooling operations in Florida, package ice cooling, as commonly used for broccoli, was comparable to hydrocooling and better than vacuum cooling in maintaining sweet corn quality during storage, probably due to residual ice in the cartons since the cooling rate was slower than for the other methods.